Halle Berry Shares Rare Photo Of Her Two Kids On Mother’s Day

 While Halle deeply loves her children, the Hollywood A-lister seldom shares photos of Nahla and Maceo on her social media account.
 That is because the actress is adamant on safeguarding the privacy of her children.

-“I’ve fought really hard to protect their privacy, and I just want them to have their life and have it be theirs,” Halle explained earlier this month during a public appearance on NBC’s “Today” show.
+“I’ve fought really hard to protect their privacy, and I just want them to have their life and have it be theirs,” Halle explained earlier this month during a public appearance on NBC’s Today Show.

-From time to time, the actress finds ways to include her beautiful children in her posts by either sharing cropped photos that don’t show her kids’ faces or by dropping sweet candid photos in which Nahla and Maceo typically have their backs turned to the camera.
+From time to time, the actress finds ways to include her beautiful children in her posts by either sharing cropped photos that don’t show her kids’ faces, or by dropping sweet candid photos in which Nahla and Maceo typically have their backs turned to the camera.

 “I just don’t want to plaster them all over the internet.
 That just doesn’t feel right for me.”

-However, Halle absolutely loves Mother’s Day, as she recently told Entertainment Online.
+However, Halle absolutely loves Mother’s Day, as she recently told Entertainment Tonight.
 In an interview with the media outlet, the John Wick: Chapter 3 – Parabellum actress confessed that Mother’s Day was “the only holiday I really care about.”

 “It’s the only day where we get to have our kids tell us and show us how much they love us, because most of the year it’s a pretty thankless job.”

 As such, Halle saw fit to mark this special day, one very near and dear to her heart, by sharing a rare photo of herself and her two kids.
-Earlier today, the proud mother took to Instagram to post an adorable snapshot, in which she and her little ones are enjoying a boat ride across the clear blue water.
+Earlier today, the proud mother took to Instagram to post an adorable snapshot in which she and her little ones are enjoying a boat ride across the clear blue water.

 In keeping with her rule about not showing her kids’ faces on social media, the trio were photographed with their backs turned to the camera.
 Leaning over the edge of the motor boat, Halle and her children seemed completely entranced with the scenery as they looked into the distance, admiring the frothy waves.